 We are selling our Class A common stock priced in U.S. dollars.
 In order to purchase shares of our Class A common stock, a new potential purchaser must first create an account on the website of our Transfer Agent.
 This can be done directly on the website of the Transfer Agent, or it can be done through a link to the Transfer Agent's website from within the Exodus Platform.
 Potential purchasers must pay the purchase price for our Class A common stock in either Bitcoin, Ether, or USDC (the stablecoin issued by Circle).
+Purchasers must also pay the applicable network fee required to transact in the purchaser's selected crypto asset, which is paid directly to the crypto asset's network, not to Exodus.
 All proceeds for the sale of our Class A common stock will be held in escrow until the closing of the Offering.
 All of the Bitcoin, Ether and USDC proceeds for the sale of our Class A common stock will be held by Exodus in a separate wallet designated as the "crypto escrow wallet."
 We will not use a third-party escrow agent in connection with this Offering.
 Upon the closing of the Offering, our Transfer Agent will record the issuance of each share of Class A common stock to the relevant purchasers, and we will release the escrowed proceeds to us and the selling stockholders.
 If the Offering is terminated or expires prior to the closing of the Offering and no shares of our Class A common stock have been issued, we will release the escrowed proceeds back to the relevant purchasers.
+Escrowed proceeds will be released back in the amount and form of payment that was made on the original date of payment, and payments will be returned in the same crypto asset that such payment was made in.
+If the offering is terminated or expires for any reason or if we reject a purchaser's subscription for any reason, and no shares of our Class A common stock have been issued to such purchaser, we will not have any obligation to such purchaser except to return such purchaser's subscription payment in the form of payment that was used by the